saeed-amiri/CloudInTrousers/docs/aws-practitioner/aws-essentials.md

 - Integrate your applications with FIFO messaging:
     * Deliver messages in a strictly ordered, first in, first out (FIFO) manner to maintain accuracy and consistency across independent applications.
 - Securely encrypt notification message delivery.
-    * Encrypt messages with AWS Key Management Service (KMS), ensure traffic privacy with AWS PrivateLink, and control access with resource policies and tags.:
+    * Encrypt messages with AWS Key Management Service (KMS), ensure traffic privacy with AWS PrivateLink, and control access with resource policies and tags.
 - Capture and fan out events from over 60 AWS services:
     * Fan out events across AWS categories, such as analytics, compute, containers, databases, IoT, machine learning (ML), security, and storage.
+        - The term IoT, or Internet of Things, refers to the collective network of connected devices and the technology that facilitates communication between devices and the cloud, as well as between the devices themselves.

 ## **Additional Compute Services:**
 With EC2, user is responsible for: